 There are two sets of fear progressions here.
 The first is about the types of jokes you tell.

-- Tell pre-written jokes (e.g., "So I heard this joke about a moth who visits a doctor's office...")
+- Tell pre-written jokes (e.g., "So I heard this joke about a moth that visits a doctor's office...")

 - Try to make people laugh by quoting lines from TV shows, or mentioning something funny you saw from one.
 Like with the point above, you're not putting your own humor on the line.

-- Once you're comfortable with the above, start making your own jokes.
+- Once you're comfortable with the above, begin making your own jokes.
 Start with safer or more mild ones, and gradually start taking more risks.

 Anxiety around speaking and being the center of attention in class